itang/cljwtang/README.md

         $ cd cljwtang
         $ lein install

-To install clj-pretty-format, add the following dependency to your project.clj file:
+To install cljwtang, add the following dependency to your project.clj file:

         [cljwtang "0.1.0-SNAPSHOT"]